Who we are

 We also run The Bible Course at different times during the year.
 This is an eight-week course that helps you to get to grips with the big story of The Bible.
 If you'd like to get a taste of what the course is all about, just click here.

-We're running The Bible Course on Thursday afternoons in September and October 2021.
-If you would like to take part , please email us: email@example.com, or phone us on 01704 547805.
+If you would like to take part when we run it again, please email us: firstname.lastname@example.org, or phone us on 01704 547805.

 Prayer - what's that all about?
 Good question.
 Someone once said, "When I pray, it sometimes feels like I'm sending emails to a non-existent inbox".
 Is anyone listening?
 Then again, lots of other people are convinced that God really is there, he really does want to hear from us, and he really is listening!